firatgoktepe/Headless_WP/README.md

 # Headless WordPress Getting Started Example

-Headless WP test site that its front-end built by React
+Headless WP test site that its front-end built by React using WPEngine's Atlas framework

 ## Setup